A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms

 for any $\phi,\psi\in C^\infty(M).$ \end{theorem} The expansion \eqref{eq_ruelle_asymptotics} is generally called a Ruelle-Pollicott asymptotics, after D.Ruelle \cite{ruelle3,ruelle4} and M.Pollicott \cite{pollicott}, and the complex numbers $\{1, \xi_1,\dots,\xi_{n_\epsilon}\}$ are called Ruelle-Pollicott resonances.
 We also underline that the above theorem only proves the existence of the asymptotics of the correlation function, but it does not give any information about the actual existence of Ruelle-Pollicott resonances and about their location.
+In fact, even if the existence of the Ruelle-Pollicott resonances is established for many dynamical systems, both in the discrete-time case \cite{gouezel-liverani08,baladi-tsujii,baladi-tsujii2,faure_gouezel_lanneau} and in the continuous-time case \cite{tsujii,baladi-demers-liverani,dyatlov-guillarmou}, there are only few examples that admit a complete localization of the resonances.
 For instance, it is well known that, for hyperbolic automorphisms of tori, $\Xi=\emptyset$ and the set of Ruelle-Pollicott resonances is reduced to $\{1\}.$ This fact can be easily proved by Fourier analysis.
 On the other hand, there exist Anosov diffeomorphisms which admit nontrivial Ruelle-Pollicott resonances for the SRB-measure \cite{adam,slipantschuk,pollicott2}, or for which there is an estimate on the number of resonances \cite{jezequel}.
-For what concerns the measure of maximal entropy, few results are known about the existence and location of Ruelle-Pollicott resonances and a complete asymptotics like \eqref{eq_ruelle_asymptotics} is known only in the trivial case of hyperbolic automorphisms on tori, where the Bowen-Margulis measure coincides with the SRB-measure, which is the Lebesgue measure.
+Similarly, there are examples of continuous-time hyperbolic for which is known that the Ruelle-Pollicott spectrum belongs to vertical bands of the complex plane \cite{faure-tsujii,datchev-dyatlov-zworsky,cekic-guillarmou}, or to the union of the real axis with countably many vertical lines in the case of geodesic flow on constant negative curvature hyperbolic manifolds \cite{dyatlov-faure-guillarmou}.
+It is important to underline that examples admitting a precise location of the Ruelle-Pollicott spectrum are, in general, linear (or affine) hyperbolic dynamical systems \cite{butterley-kiamari-liverani,faure_gouezel_lanneau} or group actions on homogeneous spaces \cite{dyatlov-faure-guillarmou}.
+On the other hand, in this paper we consider nonlinear Anosov diffeomorphisms and we can find a correspondence between certain Ruelle-Pollicott resonances and the eigenvalues of the linear map induced by $f$ on the cohomology.
+Moreover, we treat the measure of maximal entropy, for which even less results are known about the existence and location of Ruelle-Pollicott resonances, and a complete asymptotics like \eqref{eq_ruelle_asymptotics} is proved only in the trivial case of hyperbolic automorphisms on tori, where the Bowen-Margulis measure coincides with the SRB-measure, which is the Lebesgue measure.